Apply to Memorial

 - Financial guarantee: If you are being sponsored by a government agency, university, or employer to pursue a graduate program at Memorial, please email a financial guarantee document with your full name and Memorial University student number to email@example.com.

-- The application fee of $60 for Canadian applicants or $120 for international applicants is payable by credit card (Visa or Mastercard) only.
+- The application fee of CAD$60 for Canadian applicants or CAD$120 for international applicants is payable by credit card (Visa or Mastercard) only.

-- All graduate applicants to the School of Music are required to pay a supplementary application fee of $40.
+- All graduate applicants to the Master of Music programs are required to pay a supplementary application fee of CAD$40.

 - If you are employed as a permanent or contractual employee at Memorial at the time of application, please email firstname.lastname@example.org for information on application fee reimbursement.